MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

 ---
 title: FAQ for generative answers
-description: This FAQ provides information about the AI technology used for the generative answers capability in Power Virtual Agents, along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 7/30/2023 ms.custom:
+description: This FAQ provides information about the AI technology used for the generative answers capability in Microsoft Copilot Studio, along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 7/30/2023 ms.custom:
   - responsible-ai-faqs